jonathanrbarney/jonathanrbarney/README.md

 for all difficult problems there exists an elegant, efficient solution

-i work at Alt Exchange creating elegant, scalable software solutions to complex problems
+building Alt Exchange creating elegant, scalable software solutions to complex problems

 i specialize in software engineering + development